 A (cumulative) list of the distinct (top level) base info types contained in the imported namespace(s).
+Image: Comparison of the distinct (top level) base info types contained in the imported namespace(s). '''

 These two variables have no other purpose then offering a feedback about: (a) the (top level) base info types contained in the namespace(s) passed to [gi-import], page 20;